ContentSide/LingX/README.md

 **LingX is:**

-A library for measuring linguistic complexity
+A library for measuring linguistic complexity.
-A library for measuring translational process studies
+A library for measuring translational process studies.
-A library for calculating psycholinguistics metrics
+A library for calculating some of the psycholinguistics metrics.
-A library under-development for different factors related to the text analysis
+A library under-development for different factors related to the text analysis.

 ---